 Fertilization happens when a sperm cell meets an egg cell in the fallopian tube.
 This process is successful when both sperm and egg are healthy.
-Sperm motility is necessary for a good conception; however, other factors such as semen volume, sperm count, and sperm morphology are also important.
+Sperm motility is necessary for a good conception; other factors, such as semen volume, sperm count, and sperm morphology, are also important.

 The failure to conceive a child may have various causes for both men and women.
-Among the most important reasons for male infertility, we can mention sperm problems such as low sperm motility, low sperm count, abnormal sperm morphology, thick semen, and azoospermia.
+Among the most important reasons for male infertility are sperm problems such as low sperm motility, low sperm count, abnormal sperm morphology, thick semen, and azoospermia.
 Low sperm motility is considered one of the most common causes of male infertility and refers to the disability of sperm to move toward an egg and fertilize it.

 What Is Sperm Motility?

 Sperm motility is the movement, or swimming, of sperm.
 A healthy sperm can reach a motility speed of at least 25 micrometers per second.
 One of the men's most common causes of infertility is asthenozoospermia (or asthenospermia), the medical term for low sperm motility.
 In this condition, sperm do not reach and fertilize the egg successfully.